awsdocs/aws-cli-user-guide/doc_source/install-virtualenv.md

    aws-cli/1.16.71 Python/3.6.5 Linux/4.14.77-81.59-amzn2.x86_64 botocore/1.12.61
    ```

 You can use the `deactivate` command to exit the virtual environment\.
-Whenever you start a new session, you must activate the environment again\.
+Whenever you start a new session, you must reactivate the environment\.

-To upgrade to the latest version, run the installation command again:
+To upgrade to the latest version, run the installation command again\.

 ```
 (cli-ve)~$ pip install --upgrade awscli